HDFGroup/hdf5/doc/vfd-swmr-user-guide.md

   However, there is no ETA for delivery.
 Variable length attributes on datasets and groups should work, but are currently un-tested.

-* At present the Virtual Data Set (VDS) feature is not well integrated with VFD SWMR.
-While we have a work around that allowed us to test for more fundamental issues (sse below), a proper solution is on hold pending the availability of the original developer.

 * VFD SWMR is only tested with, and should only be used with the latest HDF5 file format.
 Theoretically, there is no functional reason why it will not work with earlier versions of the file format.